-5. Rules applying to OTC Derivatives, in particular total return swaps and contracts for difference
+5. Rules applying to OTC Derivatives, in particular total return swaps and equity swaps

-Each Sub-Fund may invest into financial derivative instruments that are traded "over-the-counter" or OTC (OTC Derivatives) including, without limitation, total return swaps and contracts for difference (each a "Total Return Swap" and a "Contract For Difference"), in accordance with its investment objective and policy.
-Cash received by a Sub-Fund under a Total Return Swap or Contract For Difference transaction may be held in a cash account with the depositary or another bank or credit institution, subject to the conditions of the Law of 17 December 2010.
-The Sub-Funds may, for efficient portfolio management of the Sub-Fund's assets and in particular for the purpose of hedging, invest in one or more Total Return Swaps or Contracts For Difference.
+Each Sub-Fund may invest into financial derivative instruments that are traded "over-the-counter" or OTC (OTC Derivatives).
+However, the Sub-Funds may use total return swaps and equity swaps (each a "Total Return Swap" and an "Equity Swap"), in accordance with their investment objective and policy, if specified in the Sub-Funds' specific supplements.
+Cash received by a Sub-Fund under a Total Return Swap or Equity Swap transaction may be held in a cash account with the depositary or another bank or credit institution, subject to the conditions of the Law of 17 December 2010.
+The Sub-Funds may, for efficient portfolio management of the Sub-Fund's assets and in particular for the purpose of hedging, invest in one or more Total Return Swaps or Equity Swaps.